1. Breastfeeding Book

 6. Snacks for Milk Supply

 Moms have little time for a shower, let alone to eat healthy all the time.
 Snacks packed with milk boosting foods and herbs are a great go-to in your breastfeeding basket.
-Choose snacks like Milkmakers Cookies which contain oats, brewers yeast and flax seed or Boobie Bar Lactation Bars which have a myriad of healthy ingredients and herbs which promote healthy lactation such as morninga, shatavari root, flaxseed, brewers yeast, tumeric and oats.
-Such foods act as a glatactagogue to increase your milk supply.
-Most moms see results from these snacks after 5 days of eating one per day.
+Choose snacks like Milkmakers Cookies which contain oats, brewers yeast and flax seed.
+Most moms see results from these snacks after 5 days of eating one or two per day.

 Best wishes for building a breastfeeding basket for your little bundle!